 & 3rd, 2012.
 This pass was on the later of the dates.
 Click

 here for a full size image.
 The next

 near pass of Venus by the Pleiades will be on April 11th, 2015.

 The Semi Annual Star Night at Kartchner Caverns

-technology behind the telescopes to a customer.
+observed thru the solar telescopes and the evening telescopes.
 Click the picture for more

 Kartchner pictures and other Outreach events.

 This picture of the Helix Nebula was taken from the dark skies of

 Kartchner Caverns.
 A Celestron 11" with a Starizona Hyperstar and Canon camera